Time Series Forecasting via Learning Convolutionally Low-Rank Models: Introduction

 where $r$, called \emph{convolution rank}, is simply the rank of the convolution matrix $\mathcal{A}_k(\mathbf{y})$.
-At the first glance, the sampling complexity of order $1-\mathcal{O}(1/r)$ is seemly ``awkward'' and much worse than the ``beautiful'' bound of $\mathcal{O}(r(\log{m})^2/m)$ proven in many matrix completion papers such as~\citep{Chen:2015:tit}.
-Yet, as clarified by~\citep{liu:tpami:2019,liu:arxiv:2019}, $\mathcal{O}(r(\log{m})^2/m)$ is not possible under the context of forecasting, in which the sampling pattern is deterministic rather than random, and $1-\mathcal{O}(1/r)$ is indeed pretty tight---probably not optimal though.
+At the first glance, the sampling complexity of order $1-\mathcal{O}(1/r)$ is seemingly ``awkward'' and much worse than the ``beautiful'' bound of $\mathcal{O}(r(\log{m})^2/m)$ proven in many matrix completion papers such as~\cite{Chen:2015:tit}.
+Yet, as clarified by~\cite{liu:arxiv:2019}, $\mathcal{O}(r(\log{m})^2/m)$ is not possible while applying CNNM to forecasting, in which the sampling pattern is deterministic rather than random, and $1-\mathcal{O}(1/r)$ is indeed pretty tight---probably not optimal though.
 The complexity of $1-\mathcal{O}(1/r)$ is meaningful for forecasting, as it implies that the forecast horizon can be as large as $h=\mathcal{O}(m/r)$.
-This assertion, however, replies on a critical premise; that is, $r$ has to be smaller than $\mathcal{O}(m)$, i.e., the target $\mathbf{y}$ is \emph{convolutionally low-rank}, which may not happen whenever seasonality is absent from $\mathbf{y}$.
+This assertion, however, relies on a critical premise; that is, $r$ has to be smaller than $\mathcal{O}(m)$, i.e., the target $\mathbf{y}$ is \emph{convolutionally low-rank}, which may not happen whenever seasonality is absent from $\mathbf{y}$.
 In fact, the convolutional low-rankness condition required by CNNM may not stand the trends that are ubiquitous in real-life time series, not even the elusive dynamics such as knots and abrupt changes.
 We shall try to break through these limits via learning a proper representation for the target $\mathbf{y}$.

-Notice that, for any vector $\mathbf{z}\in\mathbb{R}^m$, there always exists an orthonormal (i.e., column-wisely orthogonal) matrix $A\in\mathbb{R}^{q\times{}m}$ ($q\geq{}m$) of such that $A\mathbf{z}$ is convolutionally low-rank, namely $\rank{\mathcal{A}_k(A\mathbf{z})}\leq2$ (the proof can be found in Section~\ref{sec:pca}).
+Notice that, for any vector $\mathbf{z}\in\mathbb{R}^m$, there always exists an orthonormal (i.e., column-wisely orthogonal) matrix $A\in\mathbb{R}^{q\times{}m}$ ($q\geq{}m$) such that $A\mathbf{z}$ is convolutionally low-rank, namely $\rank{\mathcal{A}_k(A\mathbf{z})}\leq2$ (the proof can be found in Section~\ref{sec:pca}).
 So, in order to make a series whose convolution matrix is high-rank or even full-rank to be convolutionally low-rank, it is suitable to consider the linear, orthonormal transformations from $\mathbb{R}^m$ to $\mathbb{R}^q$, resulting in the following convex program:

 where $A\in\mathbb{R}^{q\times{}m}$ that satisfies $A^TA=\Id_m$ is learnt from some training samples in advance, $\Id_m$ is the $m\times{}m$ identity matrix, the convolution matrix $\mathcal{A}_k(A\mathbf{x})$ is of size $q\times{}k$, and the kernel size can be set as $k=\beta{}q$ ($0<\beta\leq1$ is taken as a parameter).
 Hereafter, the above program is referred to as Learning-Based CNNM (LbCNNM).
 We will prove that LbCNNM exactly recovers the target $\mathbf{y}$ from its observed part $\mathcal{P}_{\Omega}(\mathbf{y})$, as long as